ETCM/basic-sysadmin-test/networking/README.md

 Q2) Cisco/Juniper/Equivalent: Pick one and explain how to configure a VLAN.
 ---------------------------------------------------------------------------
+1. Log in to the switch
+2. Put switch in configuration mode
+3. Create a new VLAN with associated ID
+4. Assign the ports you'd like associated with the VLAN
+5. Enable access of ports to the new VLAN

 Q3) What is the difference between an application switch and a layer-2/3 switch?
 --------------------------------------------------------------------------------